SpencerKenison/spencerkenison.github.io/projects.md

 # Projects

-Welcome to my projects page!
 Here are some of my latest projects:

 <ul>
   {% for post in site.posts %}